jacobwilliams/json-fortran/README.md

 * Additionally, a [CMake](http://www.cmake.org) build
 system is provided.
-This build system has been tested on Mac and Linux using the Intel Fortran Compiler and gfortran 4.9.
+This build system has been tested on Mac and Linux using the Intel Fortran Compiler, gfortran 4.9, and NAG Fortran 6.0.
 It has not been tested on Windows.
 This CMake based build provides an install target, and exports from both the install location and the build location so that building and using json-fortran in another CMake based project is